iotshaman/shaman-api/library/src/modules/backup/README.md

 **Description**

 This endpoint creates and returns a backup file for the database being targeted.
 It gets the database name from the request parameters.
 If the database name is not provided, it responds with a status code of 400.
 Otherwise, it creates a backup of the targeted database.
 If the backup is successful, it sends the backup as a download response.
 If an error occurs, it responds with a status code of 500.

+## Services

+While using the `ShamanBackupModule`, you will also have access one service which can be injected into your application.

+### ShamanBackupService

+This class is responsible for managing the backup process of databases.
+It is recommended to only use this class if you are implementing your own backup endpoint.
+Otherwise, you should use the ShamanBackupController.
+The ShamanBackupService has a single method:

+- `getBackup(dbName: string): Promise<string>`: This method creates a backup of the database being targeted.
+It returns the path to the backup file.